mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],pitch_adjust
                    [SamplerN],pitch_adjust

-   Adjust the pitch in addition to the speed slider pitch.
+   Adjust the pitch in addition to the :term:`tempo` slider pitch.

    This is a :ref:`ControlPotMeter control <advanced-mixxxcontrols-controlpotmeter>`.